Hadryan/Atom_notebook/public/2019/12-24_go_basic.md

     ''' Q
     Package libzmq was not found in the pkg-config search path
     '''
+    ''' A 1
+    Install libzmq3-dev
+    '''
+    sudo apt install libzmq3-dev

-    ''' A
+    ''' A 2
-    Add libzmq.pc path to PKG_CONFIG_PATH env
+    Or add libzmq.pc path to PKG_CONFIG_PATH env
     '''
     locate libzmq
     # /opt/anaconda3/lib/libzmq.so.5.2.1